Jon1969Edwards/ThisHubbaRepo/README.md

 	  - ** THIS MAY BE DONE **

 // WishList
+- *** ADD TYPE INTO SPOT ROWS ***
+- change spinner on listview, go to map view, come back to list view.
+Spinner reset.
 - ** Add login to menu button **
 - search in listview and mapview
 - add up and down ratings for images